-Click on the image to access the South Crofty Mine Underground Galleries
+Click on the image to access the: South Crofty Mine Underground Galleries

-Photography down the mine was hugely difficult, with temperatures over 100 degrees with high humidity usually over 95%.
-Keeping the lenses fog free was a constant nightmare, trying to use damp muddy cloths to wipe the glass.
+Photography down the mine was hugely difficult, with temperatures over 100 degrees with humidity usually over 95%.
+Keeping the lenses fog free was a constant nightmare, often trying to use damp muddy cloths to wipe the glass.
 I remember on one visit I was taken to some of the deepest (3000ft) and hottest parts of the mine.
 The conditions here were so extreme the emulsion on my film partially melted.

-My main enemy on my trips underground, was time.
+My main enemy during my trips underground, was time.
 The guys would take me down while they were working.
 I was always careful to stay out of their way and not hold them up.
 The missed opportunities for photographs was endless, as I had very little time to set up multiple flash or tripod shots.
 I was taken to parts of the mine that were off limits to others and rarely visited.

 The music on this page is published here with the permission of the Holman Climax Male Voice Choir.